marialyk77/Students_Performance/README.md

 ### Tooltip Histogram

+The  custom tooltip enhances the visualization by offering deeper insights into student performance.
 To categorize student performance visually, a histogram was created using GPA bins based on the U.S. grading system:

 - A (90–100): Excellent
 - B (80–89): Good